jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

 - No inbound public access is required for the hub or spoke VNets.
 - Private endpoints can be added later to enhance security without redesigning the network.
 - Azure Firewall is intentionally excluded to avoid unnecessary cost but can be added as a future enhancement.
+- Security controls are applied at the subscription and resource‑group level rather than through management‑group inheritance.

 ## 6. Integration with Hybrid Resources

 Azure Arc–enabled servers do not connect directly to the hub or spoke networks.
 Instead, they integrate through:

 - Azure Resource Manager
 - Azure Policy
 - Optional monitoring via Log Analytics

 This allows hybrid resources to participate in governance and monitoring without requiring network connectivity to Azure VNets.